 All MBA students are eligible for scholarships.
 Scholarships are awarded at the time of admission and are based on a holistic review process with the goal of admitting a competitive, diverse class.
 Federal financial aid (in the form of loans) is available to all eligible U.S. citizens and permanent residents studying in the Full-time and Flex MBA Programs.
 The Office of Student Financial Services (OSFS) is your resource for all financial aid related questions.

 As an international applicant, am I eligible for financial aid?

-While international students are not eligible for federal loan money from the United States government, you are certainly eligible for merit-based scholarships through Georgetown McDonough.
+While international students are not eligible for federal loan money from the United States government, you are certainly eligible for scholarships through Georgetown McDonough.
 Additionally, we are pleased to present you with a list of external scholarships and private lenders who provide education loans specifically to international students.

 Do my student loans cover my living expenses?

 Yes, indirect expenses such as living expenses are considered part of your Georgetown University student budget.
 A student can borrow student loans up to the budget amount.